raphael-isvelin/cq_enclosure_builder/README.md

 # cq_enclosure_builder
 Generate printable enclosures for projects in a few lines of code.
 Some features:
 - Pre-designed common parts (jacks, barrel plug, USBs, etc.);
-    - Easy to add your own parts (e.g. the specific model of SPST you're using)
+    - Easy to add your own parts (e.g. the specific model of SPST you're using);
+    - Possibility to create custom parts from STEP files (convert STL to STEP beforehand if needed).
 - Screwable lid;
 - Layout builder;
 - Ready-to-print STL export.